homiedopie/beberlei.de/2008/04/27/ox-cross-correlation-coefficients-with-lags.rst

 realized that `Ox <http://www.doornik.com>`_ has different mechanisms to calculate correlation coefficients like Mathlab has.

-Our assignement was to replicate the Dynamic Correlations graph in `Walshs' Monetary Theory and
+Our assignment was to replicate the Dynamic Correlations graph in `Walshs' Monetary Theory and
 Policy <http://www.amazon.de/gp/redirect.html?ie=UTF8&location=http://www.amazon.de/Monetary-Theory-Policy-Carl-Walsh/dp/0262232316?ie=UTF8&s=books-intl-de&qid=1209289935&sr=8-1&site-redirect=de&tag=economystuden-21&linkCode=ur2&camp=1638&creative=6742>`_
 for European Data, which shows the cross-correlation of different